fmc1405/fmc1405/README.md

 ---

 ## Professional Summary
-Dynamic and results-driven Support Manager with over 11 years of experience in managing customer support teams, troubleshooting complex technical issues, and optimizing operational efficiency.
-Proficient in leading cross-functional teams, implementing best practices, and fostering a customer-centric culture.
-Adept at using agile methodologies and project management skills to enhance service quality and drive continuous improvement.
-Certified in ECDL Advanced and skilled in Scrum, Agile Leadership, and Project Management.
+Dynamic and results-driven support manager with over 15 years of experience in project management, agile methodologies, and technical support.
+Demonstrated ability to lead cross-functional teams, improve customer satisfaction, and drive operational efficiency.
+Successfully managed projects leading to significant growth and enhanced service quality.
+PMP certified, with over 10 years of experience leading cross-functional teams in software development, infrastructure, and cloud solutions.

 ---